-Our strong understanding of the bio-physical impact of health and disability means that we can offer clients expert knowledge regarding the support needs of all members of the community, backed by solid experience in applying applicable codes, standards and guidelines across all market sectors.
+Our strong understanding of the bio-physical impact of health and disability means that we can offer clients expert knowledge about the support needs of all members of the community, backed by solid experience to apply applicable codes, standards and guidelines across all market sectors.

 Our strength lies in developing and delivering achievable design considerations that meet the client’s objectives and compliance parameters.
 The end results are design solutions that ensure an equitable and accessible environment for all, while avoiding the commonly associated risk factors.

 All members of our accessibility team are certified accessibility plans examiners and inspectors through nationally accreditation organizations.
 All United States team members are ICC Certified Accessibility Plans Examiners and Inspectors who are experienced with large-scale assembly, hospitality, mixed-use and multi-phased development projects.